International Emergency Medicine

 Between 1980 and 1986, Canada, Australia, Hong Kong, Singapore, and the U.K. followed suit and formalized specialties in EM along the lines of the American model.
 Simultaneously, continental Europe developed a competing model, termed the Franco-German model.
 In this model, physicians in the field triaged patients to specialty inpatient units; therefore, there was little need for an ED with generalist physicians and undifferentiated patients.
 With time, the American model has been adopted in most countries that have incorporated EM into their health system design.

-With the development of EM in these countries, a number of EM trained physicians in the early 1990s turned their attention to developing the specialty in other regions.
-Arnold et al. described 3 stages of EM development: underdeveloped, developing, and mature.
+With the development of EM in these countries, a number of EM-trained physicians in the early 1990s turned their attention to developing the specialty in other regions.
+Arnold et al. described three stages of EM development: underdeveloped, developing, and mature.
 In underdeveloped systems, EM is not recognized as its own field, and specialty systems for patient care do not exist.
 In developing systems, emergency medicine is recognized as a specialty, residency training is usually underway, and a national EM society often exists.
-In mature systems, academic EM, subspecialty fellowships, national databases, and peer reviewed journals are well established.
+In mature systems, academic EM, subspecialty fellowships, national databases, and peer-reviewed journals are well established.

 With increasing interest and demand for international assistance and a desire to develop mature EM systems globally, GEM was born.
 GEM was first composed of medical relief organizations.
 One of the first organizations, Doctors Without Borders, delivers emergency medical care when war, civil strife, epidemics, or natural disasters occur.
 It was founded in 1971 by 13 French doctors and was known as Médecins Sans Frontières (MSF).
 Their first mission was in Managua, the capital of Nicaragua, where an earthquake in 1972 had destroyed most of the city and killed between 10,000 and 30,000 people.
-MSF now has offices in 28 countries, employs more than 30,000 people, and has treated more than 100 million patients—with 8.25 million outpatient consultations being carried out in 2014 alone.
+MSF now has offices in 28 countries, employs more than 30,000 people, and has treated more than 100 million patients — with millions of outpatient consultations carried out annually.

 World Association for Disaster and Emergency Medicine (WADEM) was one of the first EM development organizations, founded in 1976 to “promote the worldwide development and improvement of emergency and disaster medicine.”
 WADEM focuses on the development of disaster management systems and sponsors the biennial World Congress for Disaster and Emergency Medicine.
 This organization also publishes the journal Prehospital and Disaster Medicine.

-In 1989, ACEP was among 4 international organizations to found the International Federation for EM (IFEM), which is now the most broad-based international organization dealing with GEM development issues.
-In 1998, the ACEP International Section was founded, which quickly became one of the largest sections in ACEP, and currently has more than 1,000 members.
+In 1989, ACEP was among four international organizations to found the International Federation for EM (IFEM), which is now the most broad-based international organization dealing with GEM development issues.
+In 1998, the ACEP International Section was founded.
+It quickly became one of the largest sections within ACEP and currently has more than 2,600 members.

-The Society for Academic Emergency Medicine (SAEM) had an international committee from 1991-1996, which then changed to the GEM Interest Group.
+The Society for Academic Emergency Medicine (SAEM) had an international committee from 1991-96; it then changed to the GEM Interest Group.
 SAEM’s international arm is now known as the Global EM Academy (GEMA), which provides an academic framework for GEM activities and provides guidance for individuals and organizations seeking to guide the development of EM in other countries.

-In the past 50 years, the medical care in underdeveloped countries has continued to grow, making GEM a rapidly growing field in medicine.
-The future for GEM is a bright one as an increasing number of countries seek to improve their health care systems and young physicians continue to push the boundaries of medicine, especially in the developing world.
+In the past 50 years, medical care in underdeveloped countries has continued to grow, making GEM a rapidly growing field in medicine.
+The future for GEM is bright, as an increasing number of countries seek to improve their health care systems and young physicians continue to push the boundaries of medicine, especially in the developing world.

 Why residents choose to follow this career path

-Embarking on a 1- to 2-year post-residency fellowship is a big decision.
-Though GEM fellowships have varied goals, there are a few things that a fellowship can offer you: mentorship, skills development, networking opportunities, research opportunities, and opportunities for obtaining advanced training, such as a Diploma in Tropical Medicine and Hygiene (DTM&H) or a Master of Public Health (MPH) degree.
 International EM is a small community.
 The personal relationships and networking opportunities you develop while in fellowship can set the stage for your GEM career for the rest of your life.
 First-hand education from those who have experience is priceless.
-During fellowship you will be focused on developing international medicine skills, which usually translates into scheduling flexibility with reduced shift load to accommodate possible graduate work and international travel.
+During fellowship, you will be focused on developing international medicine skills, which usually translates into scheduling flexibility with reduced shift load to accommodate possible graduate work and international travel.

 How do I know if this path is right for me?